LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ### Basic use of the Apache Spark DataFrame reader and writer with Parquet:

-Data formats make an important part of data platforms.
+Data formats make for an important part of data platforms.
 Apache Parquet is one of the preferred data file formats when using Apache Spark for data analysis.
 Apache ORC is another data file format that shares many of the characteristics of Parquet, see also [Parquet-ORC note](Spark_ORC_vs_Parquet.md)